Digital-Identity-Labs/little_disco/README.md

 There is a live demo of Little Disco's service page at [https://littledisco.digitalidentitylabs.com](https://littledisco.digitalidentitylabs.com)

-You can see Little Disco's disco page in action by access [Sho](https://sho.digitalidentitylabs.com) (Your institution may not have metadata for Sho yet, so don't expect to actually login)
+You can see Little Disco's disco page in action by accessing [Sho](https://sho.digitalidentitylabs.com) (Your institution may not have metadata for Sho yet, so don't expect to actually login)

 ## Installation